 Compensation (Total Package Value of $8,700)

-- Each Academic Mentor will be furnished a private room (space permitting), utilities, and their choice of meal plan.
+- Each Academic Mentor will be furnished a room (Depending on building/room assignment, students employed may be assigned a roommate), utilities, and their choice of meal plan.

 - Please note that meals are only available when dining operations are open.